 Looking for a gluten-free blueberry lemon muffin recipe that tastes like it came from an artisan bakery?
 Love an oversized muffin top?
 Looking for that gluten-y texture without the gluten?
 Look no further than my bakery-style gluten-free blueberry lemon muffins with a sweet and citrusy lemon zest topping.
 These muffins offer a moist center, oversized muffin top, and just the right sweetness.
 This post contains affiliate links.
 Please see my disclosures.

 There is nothing in the world like eating a fresh-baked blueberry muffin with an oversized muffin top.
-It’s truly one of the most exciting and tasty foods you can eat on earth.
+It’s truly one of the most exciting and tasty foods you can eat on Earth.

 One of the reasons I love these gluten-free blueberry lemon muffins so much is due to the sugar-lemon zest muffin top.
 It’s sweet and crunchy; truly the best muffin top you’ll ever eat!